ThomasLatham/markdown-pdf-plus/README.md

   [@page](https://developer.mozilla.org/en-US/docs/Web/CSS/@page) at-rule declared in CSS priority over the extension's default page settings.

 *Available units include `px`, `cm` and `in`.
-See Mozilla's documentation on [length units](https://developer.mozilla.org/en-US/docs/Web/CSS/length#absolute_length_units) for more options
+See Mozilla's documentation on [length units](https://developer.mozilla.org/en-US/docs/Web/CSSlength#absolute_length_units) for more options

-## Page Customization (Margins, Page Breaks, Etc.)
+## Page Customization (Margins, Page Breaks, Etc.) and Custom CSS

+Please see the [custom CSS documentation](./docs/customCss.md) for details regarding styling exported documents.

 In lieu of using the contributed extension settings, page properties of exported PDFs (e.g., margins, page size) can be customized via creating CSS that includes an [@page](https://developer.mozilla.org/en-US/docs/Web/CSS/@page) at-rule and inserting that CSS into the PDF's source Markdown file.
-For a more detailed example please see [this reference](./docs/customCss.md)
+For a more detailed example please see the [custom CSS documentation](./docs/customCss.md)

 Page breaks can be rendered in exported PDFs by inserting `<div style="page-break-before:always"></div>` into the source Markdown file wherever a page break is desired.

 ## Known Issues